VChhh/Assigment_1/README.md

 The Giant's Room.
-Puzzle level with a little bit fight To complete the level, player need to find different keys to open related gate(inspired from your exercise 3) There will be spiders above the ceiling and fort guarding one gate
+Puzzle level with a little bit fight To complete the level, player need to find different keys to open related gate(inspired from your exercise 3) There will be spiders above the ceiling and fort guarding one gate After opening the last gate, u will get a portal gun that can shoot portal(at most two portal), and lose ur wand, then goes into level5

 map(inside the room and drop from the little basement):
               |                 |